 We will work with you and your Ambassadors to embed policies and reporting processes which fit your school’s individual context and needs.
 Through the staff training, we will help your staff body to feel confident to identify bullying and the different types, have conversations with pupils around the use of inappropriate language and how they can contribute to a more inclusive school environment.

 WHAT COMMITMENT IS REQUIRED?_

 We support your school on a guided journey of ongoing change, supported throughout the academic year by The Diana Award, which will enable your school to embed an ethos of inclusivity, tolerance and respect.

 If selected to participate, your school will work with The Diana Award and receive the following:

-Audit tool which you will be asked to complete to help tailor the programme to your setting
+Audit tool which you will be asked to complete to benchmark your progress

-Additional 3 hours of staff training to engage the staff body, parents and governors (can take form of 2x twilight sessions)
+3 hours of staff training to engage a wide selection of the staff body

 Support to develop an action plan to embed positive changes that are sustainable and deliver long-term impact